m0nologuer/Asteroid-Unity/SceneGuide.md

 ![alt text](http://i.imgur.com/lKvrzhW.png "Logo Title Text 1")

-Randomizers are used to change
+Randomizers are used to vary the simulaiton every time it is run.
+Every simulation can have multiple randomizer trees.

 ### Sensors